sofieothilie/ITP/movieRating/docs/release3/user_stories.md

     I want to add a rating to a movie, so that I can have an overview til later.

+4. *Story 3 - delete a movie from users register*
+    - As a Movie Rating app user, I want to delete a movie I rated from my register.

 ![Illustration of an user story](./images/user_story.jpg) **MÅ ENDRES**